BarneyMarshall/demoBM/README.md

 # demoBM
-The first demo test in git
+The first demo test in git.
+The demo is built to learn github with the tutorial.